Lake County, Ohio: Libraries

 Additionally, as of 2019, all Lake County libraries are all CLEVNET members.

+Media

+Lake County is part of the Cleveland-area media and television market.

+The News-Herald, a Lake County newspaper, has been headquartered in Willoughby since its inception.

+Government

+Lake County leans strongly Republican in local elections.
+As of 2024, all but one county-wide elected officials are Republicans.

 Politics

-Lake County is known as a "purple" or "swing" county within the state.
-A 2008 analysis of Ohio presidential election results from 1960 to 2004 found no other county more closely follows the statewide Ohio voting pattern.
-Lake County doesn't always vote with the winner, but consistently is closer to the winner's Ohio vote percentage than any other Ohio county.
+Lake County has traditionally been known as a "purple" or "swing" county within the state.
+A 2008 analysis of Ohio presidential election results from 1960 to 2004 found no other county more closely followed Ohio's statewide voting pattern.
+Although it did not always vote with the winner, it had consistently been closer to the winner's Ohio vote percentage than any other Ohio county.
+More recently, however, the county has trended more strongly Republican than the state as a whole.
+For example, in 2020 Republican presidential candidate Donald Trump won the county by nearly a fourteen point margin while winning the state as a whole by only eight points.